omarorn/leon/README.md

 [I'm documenting the journey on YouTube](https://www.youtube.com/@louisgyt) in developing our dear Leon.
 I also take you along in my daily life here in China.

-For non-French speakers, auto-translated English subtitles are available.
+For non-French speakers, translated English subtitles are available.

 ## 📺 Video